Solar lighting has made my yard a safer place to spend time, which is important to my family and me.

 Solar lights come in all different shapes and sizes.
 They are used for many reasons, and in many cases, people choose what they want based on personal preferences.

-There are Fence Lights, Security Lights, Spot Lights, Garden Lights, String Lights, etc. Rather than take you through every type of light and what I think are the best in each group, I’m going to split this into three articles.
+Fence Lights, Security Lights, Spot Lights, Garden Lights, String Lights, etc. Rather than take you through every type of light and what I think are the best in each group, I’m going to split this into three articles.